Bhanwarlal11/Learn-react/Namaste react all Episode notes/Episode 02 - Igniting our app/Revision Day (2).md

 - Image optimization: Automatically optimizes images to reduce their size without sacrificing quality, improving page load times.
 - Caching: Speeds up development by caching assets and only rebuilding when necessary, improving build times.
 - Compression: Reduces the size of your assets, making them faster to download and improving page load times.
-- Tree shaking: Eliminates unused code from your final build, reducing its size and improving performance.
+- Tree shaking: Tree shaking is a technique used in JavaScript module bundlers, such as Webpack or Parcel, to eliminate unused code from the final bundled output.
+It helps optimize the bundle size by removing dead or unreachable code.